candypay/caramel/README.md

 ### Environment variables

-5 environment variables are needed:
+6 environment variables are needed:
 - `CANDYPAY_PRIVATE_API_KEY`
 - `NEXT_PUBLIC_CANDYPAY_API_KEY`
 - `GITHUB_TOKEN`: Personal access token with `read:packages` and `write:packages` scope
+- `GITHUB_USER_OR_ORG`: Username or name of the GitHub organization
 - `JWT_SECRET`: Secret used to sign JWT payload.
 Use the following command to create a secure JWT secret:

     ```bash